Free Virginia Public Records: Divorces, Marriages, Warrants

 The Virginia sex offender Registry contains a list of sex offenders currently residing in the Commonwealth of Virginia.
 The Virginia State Police has a central repository, whereas county law enforcement contains a list of sex offenders in each county.

-Searches can find information by visiting the Virginia Sex Offender Registry Search on the VSP website or by using the National Sex Offender Registry.
+Searches can find information through the Virginia Sex Offender Registry Search or by using the National Sex Offender Registry (NSOPW).

 For personal reasons, individuals can use a level 1 or 2 check but when seeking information on another person, personal background checks must be done through third-party sites or by manually searching government agencies outline in this guide.